 Lorimer Award (Bargaining Award)

-- candidates’ achievements may include, but are not limited to, the following: organizational leadership, providing assistance to other Member associations within OCUFA or dedicated service
+- Candidates’ achievements may include, but are not limited to, the following:

 The selection committee shall consist of two members from the OCUFA Collective Bargaining Committee, two representatives from the OCUFA Executive and the Executive Director, or designate.

-- a letter giving a detailed statement describing specifically the contributions and achievements of the candidate as they relate to distinguished contributions to the advancement of bargaining
+- a letter of contributions and achievements which details the contributions and achievements of the candidate as they relate to distinguished contributions to the advancement of bargaining;

 The Selection Committee may gather further information as it feels necessary to assist in its decision making.